 It is possible to replace a seminar with an individual tutorial.
 Students will be expected to complete courses for credit with a grade based on either an exam or written paper.

 Tutorials - A tutorial (2 semester hours) provides an instructional framework in which students can study one-on-one or in small groups with instructors from the Hebrew University faculty.
+Tutorials are available for an additional fee.
 In tutorials, students can investigate areas of knowledge in which they have a special interest.
 While the format and scheduling of a tutorial are flexible, the student and tutor are expected to meet for at least three sessions over the course of the semester.
 The topic of the tutorial, reading and written assignments, and a detailed schedule of meetings are to be worked out between the student and the tutor (subject to the approval of the student's academic advisor).
 A paper is to be submitted at the conclusion of the tutorial course.

 Qualified students with a Bachelor's degree from accredited institutions of higher education are eligible for admission to the program.
 Admission is competitive and based on transcripts and letters of recommendation.
 Students should have at least a 3.2 ("B") grade-point average.